Molybdenum Disulfide Few-Layer Film

 |Classification / Family||Transition metal dichalcogenides (TMDCs), 2D Semiconductor Materials, Nano-electronics, Nano-photonics, Materials science|

-* Other sizes available: 2 cm × 2 cm or 2 inches in diameter, 4 inches in diameter custom-made sizes, please contact us for more details.
+*Other sizes available: 2 cm × 2 cm, 2 inches in diameter (sapphire substrate only) or custom-made sizes, please contact us for more details.

 High-quality molybdenum disulfide (MoS2) few-layer films are available on 2 different substrates: SiO2/Si and sapphire.
 Different sizes and substrates of few-layer MoS2 films are also available via custom order.
 Please contact us for more details.